Speed of Light (album)

-Speed of Light is the second and final studio album of actor and pop singer Corbin Bleu.
+Speed of Light is the second studio album of actor and pop singer Corbin Bleu.
 It was released on March 10, 2009, by Hollywood Records.

 The album's first single is "Moments That Matter".
-In December 2008, Bleu performed the song at Kids' Inaugural Concert: We Are the Future.
+In January 2009, Bleu performed the song at Kids' Inaugural Concert: We Are the Future.

 Album information

 For the promotion of the album, Bleu guested in many shows, including the Today show.
 When asked about the album, Bleu stated:

 “I got a chance to really be involved in the studio writing tracks and lyrics, everything.
 It’s a lot more personal experience and the album itself is a combination of different sounds, electronic, R&B, pop and it’s definitely something you can play loud in the club.”

 Critical reception

 AllMusic's Stephen Thomas Erlewine states that "Bleu winds up with an album that plays FutureSex/LoveSounds with the sex removed; he has the shimmering synths, the chilly sound, but he's still singing about puppy love, he's still a teen idol.
 The same can also be said of Speed of Light as a whole: so much of the album is draped in threads borrowed from Timberlake/Timbaland that it's easy to overlook the lingering elements of Radio Disney, even when the strongest reminder, "Moments That Matter," arrives at the beginning of the record."